leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 #### How to:

 1. Duplicate the active_channel layer by exporting it and saving as inundation.shp.
-If you prefer you can make a polygon from scratch rather than reshaping and building on the active_channel
+If you prefer you can make a polygon from scratch rather than reshaping and building on the active_channel.

 2. Fields: